 MSR Hubba Hubba 2-Person Tent

-Over the years I’ve had two versions of this tent.
+Over the last 15 years I’ve had two versions of the MSR Hubba Hubba Tent.
 In my opinion, it’s the best backpacking tent for most people.
 It’s lightweight, easy to set up, and great in bad weather.
 I’ve used mine all over Canada and the USA, as well as in Iceland and Australia.

 I’m a picky sleeper, so I’ve tried lots of different sleeping bags.
 My favourites are the ones made by Therm-a-Rest since they have a slightly wider cut that doesn’t feel claustrophobic.